echtzeit-dev/ez-ssh-bot/readme.md

 > sudo chown ez-ssh-bot /home/ez-ssh-bot/.ssh/known_hosts
 ```

-Switch to the new user once in order to test the SSH connection and confirm the server fingerprint.
-Here you will need the elastic IP address of your EC2 instance:
+We switch to the new user once in order to test the SSH connection and confirm the server fingerprint.
+Here we need the elastic IP address of our EC2 instance:
 ```shell
 > su - ez-ssh-bot
 Password: ...